samsquire/startups/README.md

 # 6. Verified Reviews

-A credit card company that provides the ability to do reviews from a dashboard
+A credit card company that provides the ability to do product reviews from a dashboard on statements.

 * **Difficulty** Easy
 * **Relationships** Hard